haraka/haraka-plugin-recipient-routes/README.md

 Recipients can be listed in the [routes] section of the config file `config/rcpt_to.routes.ini` or in Redis.
 If Redis is available, it is checked first.
 Then the config file is checked.
+However, if Redis is disabled in settings then only the config file is checked.

 Entries can be email addresses or domains.
 If both are present, email addresses are favored.